-Google remains stubborn in a lot of ways when it comes to their smartphone designs, but it has always seemed to work out for them at the end of the day.
-We take a quick look at the Pixel 3 and see how they have managed to pull off being as stubborn as they have been deemed.
+Google remains stubborn in a lot of ways when it comes to its smartphone designs, but it has always seemed to work out for them at the end of the day.
+We take a quick look at the Google Pixel 3 and see how they have managed to pull off being as stubborn as they have been deemed.

-First look at the Pixel 3 might not convince you that it is a 2018 flagship.
+First look at the Google Pixel 3 might not convince you that it is a 2018 flagship.
 For one, this device sports just 5.5 inches of the screen (which can be forgiven since it has an XL model for the same year) and comes with massive bezels.
-Not only that, but there is only a single camera sensor on the back!
+Not only that but there is only a single camera sensor on the back!

 All that, though, but we have come to appreciate the simplistic design of this unit.
 Quite frankly, Pixel 3 came to make a statement without all the noise.